 Students receiving GI Bill benefits are subject to the following general policies and requirements:

-- New students must complete assessment-placement in reading, English and mathematics, attend orientation and meet with the Sierra College Veterans Counselor before the start of their first semester.
+- New students must attend orientation and meet with the Sierra College Veterans Counselor before the start of their first semester.

-- Official transcripts from all prior colleges, universities and training institutes must be submitted to the Sierra College Veterans Success Center.
+- Official transcripts from all prior colleges, universities and training institutes must be submitted to the Sierra College Admissions and Records office.

 - All prior college work must be evaluated for prior credit reporting.
 For this reason, it is best to order transcripts from previous colleges as early as possible.